 There is just so much to see and do, that doesn’t just involve being terrified by the roads! 😉

-Then there are those colourful villages homes, staggered on terraced cliffs, fragrant lemon groves, delicious freshly made Italian food and turquoise waters – all of which are pretty much guaranteed to make you fall in love instantly with not just the Amalfi Coast but Italy as a whole.
+Those colourful villages homes, staggered on terraced cliffs, fragrant lemon groves, delicious freshly made Italian food and turquoise waters, pretty much make this a dream spot.

-(*Technically the start/end is actually down at Punta Campanella but the main roads for driving end around Sorrento and seeing as around the Amalfi Coast is scary at the best of times, Sorrento is probably your best for your start/finish).
+Now, just so we don’t get our wires crossed, technically the start/end is actually down at Punta Campanella.
+That being said, the main roads for driving end around Sorrento and seeing as driving the Amalfi Coast is scary at the best of times, Sorrento is probably your best for your start/finish.

 But seriously though, it’s absolutely pretty here and it’s one of the bigger spots to visit here so you can arrive without any real plans and still have an amazing time here.

-Plans when you visit?
-Leave the car/vespa behind and explore Atrani on foot.
-Check out the medieval architecture, eat in one of the many trattorias, people watch at the Piazza Umberto I or just chill by the small black sand beach. *Psst…for the best seafood, head to Ristorante Savo – the food here is incredible!
+Now, if you plan to visit, make sure to leave the car behind and explore Atrani on foot.
+Once you’re here, check out the medieval architecture, eat in one of the many trattorias, people watch at the Piazza Umberto I or just chill by the small black sand beach.

 A trip to the Amalfi Coast is incomplete without a stopover at Amalfi.
 What was once an important trading centre is now a beautiful coastal town.
 Relax and soak up some sunshine by the famous Marina Grande beach or head to the tiny cove of Santa Croce if the Marina Grande beach is too busy for you.

 If lazing around isn’t quite what you’re looking for here (or indeed, once you’re done soaking up that sunshine), head over to the spectacular 11th Century Cathedral of Sant’ Andrea or spend an afternoon at the Chiostro del Paradiso.